query

 title | String | Optional | A display title for the query. |

 Mods are typically written for a specific database engine and schema.
-Powerpipe allows you to set the database connection string at run time, using the --database
+Powerpipe allows you to set a default database connection for your mod.
+Any query

 , control